Section 45F Tax Credit Calculator โ€” Employer Child Care Benefit Plans 2026

 Small businesses can now form coalitions to pool resources and contract with qualified child care providers, sharing the 50% credit benefits.

-The enhanced Section 45F credit is now permanently indexed to inflation, ensuring long-term financial sustainability for employer programs.
+The enhanced Section 45F credit is now permanently indexed to inflation for tax years beginning after 2026, ensuring long-term financial sustainability for employer programs.
+The 2026 caps ($500K large / $600K small) apply for the current tax year; the IRS will publish inflation-adjusted amounts for 2027 and beyond.

 What Counts as a Qualified Expense?